DataDog/documentation/content/en/tracing/trace_collection/library_config/_index.md

 This page describes configuration options that are supported across all SDKs.
 To view these common configuration options, see [Common configuration options](#common-configuration-options).

-For configuration options specific to your programming language, choose your SDK from the options below:
+For configuration options specific to your programming language, choose your language from the options below:

 {{< partial name="apm/apm-compatibility.html" >}}